What Is a Privacy Center and Do You Need One

 A Search Function

-Each of these agreements can be lengthy, and users may not have the time or energy to read through them all.
+The agreements in your privacy center can get lengthy, and users may not have the time or energy to read them all.

 FAQs

-If your users cannot find the answers they’re looking for in your FAQs or through searching your different policies; you should have a way for them to contact support.
+Users might not be able to find the answers they’re looking for in your FAQs or by searching different policies, so include a way for them to contact support in your privacy center, like:

 Your Data Processing Agreement